superkisa/obsidian/RL/RL program.md

 Theoretical minimum:
-- RL problem statement (environment, agent, etc. abstraсtions).
+- RL problem statement (environment, agent, etc., abstraсtions).
 Markov
 decision process and its properties.
 Reward, discounted reward.
 - What is a Q-function and a Value-function?
 Relationship between them.
 - How can RL be applied to NLP or CV tasks?